-In actuality, a clearly defined brand voice should be utilized throughout your entire company to avoid misleading or confusing potential clients.
-It should seamlessly cross all lines of communication, including your company’s:
+In actuality, a strong brand voice should be utilized throughout your entire company to avoid misleading or confusing potential clients.
+It should function seamlessly across all lines of communication, including your company’s:

 - Captions.
 Instagram captions can definitely encourage you to be creative, but you might want to think twice before you post a cliché statement that doesn’t really represent your brand.

 - Emails.
 An email should generally be more formal than a Tweet (especially if you’re responding to an upset client), but your brand’s personality should still be noticeable.
 For example, you shouldn’t use a thesaurus for every other word in an attempt to sound more professional.